Mngrx/shopping-cart/README.md

 Finally, you can interact with the API.
 Access: [http://localhost:8880](http://localhost:8880).

+## Docs

+There is some diagrams in [docs folder](https://github.com/Mngrx/shopping-cart/tree/main/docs).

 ## Testing with Postman

 With the application runnig, you can use Postman to load the collection located in `./postman/app_collection.json`.